-Algorithm 1: Computing DMES of a simple beacon u.
+Algorithm 1.
+Computing DMES of a simple beacon u.

-'''

 Initialize S to be an empty set;

 For all edges l neighboring u

 include l in S;

 For all nodes v in V

 do a depth first search from v;

 (we get a set of forests each

 connected to v by one or more

 edges)

-if u lies in a forest connected
+if u lies in the forest connected

 to v by only a single edge e

 include the edge e in S;

 S is the DMES for u;

-'''

 Proof: (Proof of correctness) Consider a depth first tree (along with its back edges) constructed from the node v.
 If we consider all forests rooted at the immediate neighbors of v, then these might connect to v via one or more edges.
 Separating forests this way helps us to isolate all possible paths from the beacon u to the node v.
 Any probe packet from u to v is entirely confined to paths in the forest containing u.
 Now, if the beacon u lies in a forest which connects to v via only one edge, all paths from u to v have to cross this edge at the end of the path.
-However, if ulies in a forest which is connected to v via two or more edges, then there exist at least two distinct paths from the beacon u to the node v which end in different edges to the node v.
+However, if u lies in a forest which is connected to v via two or more edges, then there exist at least two distinct paths from the beacon u to the node v which end in different edges to the node v.
 This means that the edges are not deterministically monitorable from u (Theorem 1).
+Time Complexity: The cost of computing the DMES of a simple beacon is essentially that of running a depth first search (DFS) al-

-B. DMES for Locally-flexible Beacons
+3.2 DMES for Locally-flexible Beacons

-Theorem 2: Let u be a locally-flexible beacon and E_u be the set of edges directly connected to u.
+Theorem 2.
+Let u be a locally-flexible beacon and E_u be the set of edges directly connected to u.
 For each edge $i \in E_u$, let $S_i(v)$ be the set of all paths from u to any other node v, that start with the edge i.
 A link $l_i(v)$ is deterministically monitorable from u if for all paths in $S_i(v)$, $l_i(v)$ is the last edge.
 The DMES of u is the set of all deterministically-monitorable edges $l_i(v)$, for all $v \in V$ and all $i \in E_u$.

 Proof: Since locally-flexible beacons can select the outgoing link on which to transmit a probe, we need to consider only those paths to v which start from a specific edge in E_u , to see if there is a common ending edge.
 Thus, even if u has paths to v which end with different edges, if all paths to v that start from u with edge i end with a common edge $l_i(v)$, u has the control over the ability to reach v through $l_i(v)$.
-From Definition 1 and Lemma 1, therefore, the common edge is deterministically monitorable.
-Below, we present an algorithm for computing the DMES for locally-flexible beacons.
+From Definition 1 and Lemma 1, therefore, the common edge is deterministically monitorable. \square Below, we present an algorithm for computing the DMES for locally-flexible beacons.

-Algorithm 2: Computing DMES of a locally-flexible beacon u.
+Algorithm 2.
+Computing DMES of a locally-flexible beacon

 '''

 Initialize S to be an empty set;

 For all edges i neighboring u

 include i in S;

 remove i from E;

 For all nodes v in V

 do a depth first search from v;

-(we get a set of forests each

-connected to v by one or more
+(we get a set of forests each connected to v by one or more edges)

-edges)

-if one of u's neighbors lies in

-the forest connected
+if one of u's neighbors lies in the forest connected

 to v by a single edge e

 include the edge e in S;

 S is the DMES for u;

 '''